- 1 package (18-1/4 ounces) yellow cake mix

 - 4 egg whites

 - 1 can (20 ounces) crushed pineapple, undrained

 - 1 package (1 ounce) sugar-free instant vanilla pudding mix

 - 1 carton (8 ounces) reduced-fat whipped topping

-- In a large bowl, beat the cake mix, oranges, egg whites and applesauce on low speed for 2 minutes.
-Pour into a 13x9-in. baking dish coated with cooking spray.
+- In a large mixing bowl, beat the cake mix, oranges, egg whites and applesauce on low speed for 2 minutes.
+Pour into a 13-in. x 9-in. baking dish coated with cooking spray.

 - Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack.